OvidijusParsiunas/deep-chat/example-servers/nextjs/README.md

 npm run dev
 ```

-If you want to use the OpenAI API examples:
+If you want to use the proxy functions:

-- Local - Replace the `process.env.OPENAI_API_KEY` in code with your key
+<b>Local</b> - Replace their environment variables (`process.env.`) with the corresponding API key values.
+E.g. if you want to use the OpenAI Chat, replace [`process.env.OPENAI_API_KEY`](https://github.com/OvidijusParsiunas/deep-chat/blob/d2fdd06dabbf30f3bd318c37e37dce99650d60f3/example-servers/nextjs/pages/api/openai/chat.ts#L24) with a string value of the key.

-- Hosting platform - Add an `OPENAI_API_KEY` environment variable
+<b>Hosting Platform</b> - Add the environment variables to your deploy config.
+E.g. if you want to use the OpenAI Chat, add the `OPENAI_API_KEY` environment variable.

 ### :wrench: Improvements